Kaljurand/K6nele/docs/android_wear/README.md

 ### Kõnele services configuration

 - enable IME (also possible via `adb shell am start -a android.settings.INPUT_METHOD_SETTINGS`)
-- keep the raw encoding (FLAC is not supported on Wear)

 ### Importing and configuring rewrite rules